-If selected, you'll get to work with some of the most innovative, most passionate (and wackiest) professionals in the industry -- scroll to the bottom of this post for proof -- and receive helpful career guidance throughout your experience.
+If selected, you'll get to work with some of the most innovative, most passionate (and wackiest) professionals in the industry, and receive helpful career guidance throughout your experience.
 Follow your future colleagues on Twitter to start.

-WLRN's digital internship offers students the chance to learn how to run a news website and how to conceive stories across different platforms.
+WLRN's digital internship offers students the chance to learn how to run a news website and how to execute story ideas across different platforms.
 Interns will work closely with WLRN's digital editor, building posts for web and social-media profiles, and participating in interactivity projects and audience engagement.

 Interns will have opportunities to pitch and work with reporters to translate radio pieces into visual storytelling, turn radio spots into news pieces for the web, and aid in conceptualizing and executing WLRN's award-winning special projects and series.
 Most importantly, they will learn the importance of community engagement in a public-radio environment.